joyapisi/1st-Capstone-Project/README.md

 # 📖 [Teen_Creators_Conference] <a name="Teen Conference"></a>

-**[Capstone_Project]** is a simple HTML, CSS and JavaScript project that uses a simple web design to create a UI in both mobile and desktop version, use JavaScript events and DOM elements to create pages dynamically.
+**[Teen_Creators_Conference]** is a HTML, CSS and JavaScript project that uses <a href="https://www.behance.net/gallery/29845175/CC-Global-Summit-2015"> Behance </a> web design to create a UI in both mobile and desktop version, use JavaScript events and DOM elements to create pages dynamically.
 This project's content is personalized to a Teen Creators Conference that helps teenagers learn production using Adobe products.

 ## 🛠 Built With  <a name="built-with"></a>